Jes01-ort/TR-Inversa/unidad2/semana5/Barragán-Gonzalez-Posadas-Ortíz-Galván_ética-ia.md

 - 90% of the ventures that are familiar with the concept of AI ethics consider it relevant to adopt an ethical framework within their teams to guide AI development.

-- Two thirds of those who would adopt an ethical framework prefer one validated by an international mechanism (such as a development organization, a consortium of universities, or a standards body).
+- Two-thirds of those who would adopt an ethical framework prefer one validated by an international mechanism (such as a development organization, a consortium of universities, or a standards body).

 ---